yoctoalex/eap_lab/README.rst

 6. Update Monitoring to Blocking via UI
 ***************************************

 For now all the threats of your app are only monitored without any actions taken.
-You can change monitoring to blocking either via UI or via Postman.
+You can change monitoring to blocking either via F5 Cloud Services portal or via Postman.
 In order to do so via Postman, proceed to the following section.

 `a)` In order to start blocking attacks, go to the **PROTECT APPLICATION** tab, then open each type of attack one by one and toggle **Blocking Mode** on.
 Click **Update** for each attack type to save the settings: